StubHub: 2000–2007

-2008-2013
+2008–2013

-In 2008, StubHub announced that music-related sale had seen the biggest growth and that music had become a "priority".
-By 2008 it had become a $5 billion a year business.
+By 2008, StubHub had become a $5 billion-a-year business.
+That year, the company announced that music-related sales had seen the biggest growth and that music had become a "priority".
 It had 2.1 million visitors per month, generating over $100 million in sales annually.
-In 2009, CEO Chris Tsakalakis announced that transactions on StubHub had climbed 65% from the previous year, and revenue had increased by 40%.

-However, on April 10, 2009, StubHub reported that the price of second round Masters badges had declined by 43% from $1,073 in 2008 to $612 in 2009.
+In 2009, transactions on StubHub climbed 65% from the previous year, and revenue increased by 40%.
+By 2009, StubHub was the largest secondary-market ticket reseller in the United States.
+However, in April 2009, StubHub reported that the price of second round Masters badges had declined by 43% from $1,073 in 2008 to $612 in 2009.

-In July 2011, StubHub launched a new ticketing application, available on Microsoft Windows Phone, that makes it easier to buy tickets.
-StubHub applications for iPhone, iPad, BlackBerry 10, and Android also allow users to decide where they want to sit using interactive venue maps and the number of seats, and to plan the event by finding local restaurants, bars, and parking facilities.
+StubHub had 62 official partners by May 2011, including the Tostitos Fiesta Bowl, the Boston Red Sox, and Ultimate Fighting Championship.
+While StubHub marketed its partners' tickets and facilitated connections between buyer and seller, it does not acquire the tickets directly.

+In July 2011, StubHub launched a mobile app for Microsoft Windows Phone.

+In late 2011, Raji Arasu became chief technology officer.

 In 2012, StubHub integrated with Apple Passbook.
 Also in 2012, StubHub announced that Adele was the best-selling British act of 2011–2, with sales worth $35.18 million for her performances and merchandise alone.
+After StubHub opened a beta site in the UK in December 2011, it launched the full site in the UK in March 2012, also announcing plans to open stores in London and near major venues for last-minute ticket sales.
+At the time, StubHub said that 35% of tickets sold on its site came from professional brokers, and the rest came from part-time sellers or individuals.

 In 2013, StubHub created an application especially for the South by Southwest events in Texas that gave users the opportunity to buy a range of tickets to all of the different shows.
-In 2015, StubHub sponsored a three-day lineup of bands at South by Southwest.

 In January 2013, StubHub launched "The Rising Stars program", which offers grants of $25,000 - $100,000 for locally based, grassroots organizations to aid youth in sporting and artistic development.
 StubHub has also supported major benefit events, such as 121212, the Concert for Sandy Relief, including a $1 million donation to the Robin Hood Relief Fund for those impacted by Hurricane Sandy.
+StubHub and other reselling sites were criticized by concert producers of the 12-12-12 benefit concert in Madison Square Garden for allowing the resale of the tickets at above face value.
+In response StubHub stated it lacked the technology to require sellers donate their profits to charity, but noted it was donating all earnings on the concert's tickets to the organizing Robin Hood Foundation for Hurricane Sandy victims, ultimately donating US$1 million.